 Esker has historically devoted significant resources to research and development.
-In 2011, the R&D budget represented 12% of total Group sales.
+In 2012, the R&D budget represented 10% of total Group sales.
 This policy ensures that Esker maintains its technological advance, the only effective means of meeting challenges from competitors.
-At December 31, 2011 at the site located in Lyon, a team of 30 computer engineers work on developing Esker software programs.
-Thirty additional engineers are devoted to quality control, producing documentation and providing second line technical support.
+At December 31, 2012 at the site located in Lyon, a team of 45 computer engineers work on developing Esker software programs.
+In addition, a team of 15 engineers are devoted to producing documentation and providing second line technical support.

-The following table provides a breakdown of R&D expenses by major product lines before and after the capitalization of development expenditures: (additional information on this subject is provided in notes 2 and 14 to the consolidated financial statements presented in Section 20.1 of this document):
+The following table provides a breakdown of R&D expenses by major product lines before and after the capitalization of development expenditures: (additional information on this subject is provided in notes 2 and 14 to the consolidated financial statements presented in Section 10.1 of this document):

-In thousands of euros 12/31/2011 12/31/2010 12/31/2009 R&D expenses for the period -4,318 -3,931 -3,336 Capitalized development expenditures 1,843 1,631 1,134 Amortization of capitalized development expenditures -1,207 -992 -771 RESEARCH AND DEVELOPMENT EXPENSES NOT CAPITALIZED -3,682 -3,292 -2,973
+In thousands of euros 12/31/2012 12/31/2011 12/31/2010 R&D expenses for the period -4,052 -4,318 -3,931 Capitalized development expenditures 2,384 1,843 1,631 Amortization of capitalized development expenditures -1,394 -1,207 -992 RESEARCH AND DEVELOPMENT EXPENSES NOT CAPITALIZED -3,062 -3,682 -3,295